Building Comprehensive Mental Health & Psychosocial Support Services

 Recognizing and treating psychosocial issues at the community level strengthens a community’s ability to support those with pre-existing mental disorders, particularly in the context of an emergency situation.
 International Medical Corps’ interventions focus on providing individual, supportive counseling by case managers, and promoting community awareness by teaching community residents about common mental health problems, how to reduce stigma and how to support those affected by mental health issues.

-Greece Rapid Mental Health and Psychosocial Support Assessment >
+- Mental Health and Psychosocial Support Chad (Ouaddaï and Lac Provinces), Rapid MHPSS Assessment Report

 We provide culturally appropriate mental health and psychosocial support to individuals, families and communities.